 COMPONENTS OF COMPENSATION PAID TO NAMED EXECUTIVE OFFICERS IN 2016 Compensation Element Form Compensation Objective Relation to Objective Base Salary Fixed annual cash paid bi- weekly Compensate executives for their level of responsibility and sustained individual performance based on market data.
 Merit salary increases are based on subjective performance evaluations.
-Annual Cash Incentive Awards Variable cash paid on an annual basis based on achievement of pre- established goals Motivate executives to focus on achievement of our annual business objectives.
-The amount of the annual incentive award, if any, is entirely dependent on achievement of pre- established Company and personal goals.
-Long-Term Equity Incentive Awards Restricted Share Units Align executive interests with shareholder interests; retain key executives. value as shares owned by shareholders; subject to stock ownership guidelines.
-Performance Share Units Align executive interests with shareholder interests; create a strong financial incentive for achieving or exceeding long- term performance goals. equity only if the pre-established
+Annual Cash Incentive Awards Variable cash paid on an annual basis based on achievement of preestablished goals Motivate executives to focus on achievement of our annual business objectives.
+The amount of the annual incentive award, if any, is entirely dependent on achievement of preestablished Company and personal goals.
+Long-Term Equity Incentive Awards Restricted Share Units Align executive interests with shareholder interests; retain key executives.
+Provide equity that will have same value as shares owned by shareholders; subject to stock ownership guidelines.
+Performance Share Units Align executive interests with shareholder interests; create a strong financial incentive for achieving or exceeding long-term performance goals.
+The named executive officers receive equity only if the pre-established performance goals are achieved.